smallcloudai/refact/README.md

 ## CLI

-You can compile and use Refact Agent from command line without any other repos, and it's a not an afterthought, it works great!
+You can compile and use Refact Agent from command line with this repo alone, and it's a not an afterthought, it works great!

 ```
 cargo build --release